TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

 * Your email message will reach the MIKROS Slack core team.
 * Reports will be confidential within the core team.

-Alternative ways of reporting guidelines can be found [here](https://developer.tatumgames.com/documentation/slack) on the MIKROS website.
+Alternative ways of reporting guidelines and more information can be found [here](https://developer.tatumgames.com/documentation/slack) on the MIKROS website.

 <a name="faq"></a>
 ## FAQ